polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/node-metrics.md

 For testing and demonstration purposes, you should download the compiled `bin` programs for Prometheus and Grafana rather than building the tools yourself or using a Docker image.
 Use the following links to download the appropriate binaries for your architecture.
-This tutorials assumes you are using the compiled binaries in a working directory.
+This tutorial assumes you are using the compiled binaries in a working directory.

 To install the tools for this tutorial: